jpadilla/django-rest-framework-jsonp/README.md

 [![build-status-image]][travis]
 [![pypi-version]][pypi]

+**JSONP support for Django REST Framework**

+Full documentation for the project is available at [http://jpadilla.github.io/django-rest-framework-jsonp][docs].

 ## Overview

 JSONP support extracted as a third party package directly from the official Django REST Framework implementation.